 As required by s.
-330.287(8)(c)(2), participating schools administered to students an approved nationally norm-referenced test as identified by the Florida Department of Education, including the Stanford Achievement Test, Basic Achievement Skills Inventory, Metropolitan Achievement Test, Iowa Test of Basic Skills, Terra Nova, or the Preliminary Scholastic Aptitude Test and ACT/PLAN (for students in high school grades) or made provisions for participating students to take statewide assessments at a public school in accordance with s.
-220.187(7)(e).
+1002.395(8)(c)(2), participating schools administered to students an approved nationally norm-referenced test as identified by the Florida Department of Education, including the Stanford Achievement Test, Basic Achievement Skills Inventory, Metropolitan Achievement Test, Iowa Test of Basic Skills, Terra Nova, or the Preliminary Scholastic Aptitude Test and ACT/PLAN (for students in high school grades) or made provisions for participating students to take statewide assessments at a public school in accordance with s.
+1002.395(7)(e).
 This testing was first required in the 2006-07 academic year, and the Independent Research Organization attempted to collect retroactively as many of these test scores as possible.

-The 2008-09 academic year was the second year in which it was possible to collect participant test score data in real time.
+The 2009-10 academic year was the third year in which it was possible to collect participant test score data in real time.
 Pursuant to s.
-220.187(8)(c)(2), in Winter 2009 the Independent Research Organization contacted the 951 private schools that had participating students in grades three through ten during the 2008-09 school year, as reported on the October roster of program participants.
-The Florida Department of Education provided the Project Director with a list of all participating students in 2008-09, as of the October participant roster; of these, 11,508 were in the relevant grades, according to the state records.
+1002.395(8)(c)(2), in Fall 2009 and again in Winter 2010 the Independent Research Organization contacted the 1,028 private schools that had participating students in grades three through ten during the 2009-10 school year, as reported on the October roster of program participants.
+The Florida Department of Education provided the Project Director with a list of all participating students in 2009-10, as of the October participant roster, and refreshed and cross-checked against the January participant roster; of these, 15,151 were in the relevant grades, according to the state records.
 Schools were provided lists of the relevant students and were instructed to submit test scores to the Independent Research Organization.
 Schools were also informed that they must provide explanations for any missing or invalid student test scores.